Lall-091/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 You can create the license resource in a resource group in any of the [supported regions](overview.md#supported-azure-regions).
 The location of the resource is set to the location of the selected resource group by default, but you can change it to a different region.

 The location of the license resource doesn't affect the scope.
 It applies to all *Machine - Azure Arc* resources in the selected license scope, regardless of the regions where these resources are onboarded.
 You can associate multiple license resources with the same scope or overlapping scopes.
-For example, you can add a new license when you deploy additional physical servers during temporary bursts of activity, or to reflect unexpected growth.
+For example, you can add a new license when you deploy additional physical servers for the increased demand.

 > [!IMPORTANT]
 > When using the unlimited virtualization benefit, make sure that
-> 1. all the virtual machines on the licensed physical servers are connected to Azure Arc;
+> 1. All the virtual machines on the licensed physical servers are connected to Azure Arc.
-> 1. they are in the scope specified in the license, e.g. subscription or resource group;
+> 1. They are in the scope specified in the license.
+For example, they are in the same subscription or resource group.
-> 1. they have the `UsePhysicalEsuCoreLicense` host configuration property set to `True`.
-For more information, see [Use a physical core ESU license](manage-configuration.md#use-physical-core-esu-license).
+> 1. They have the `UsePhysicalEsuCoreLicense` host configuration property set to `True`.
+For more information, review [Use a physical core ESU license](manage-configuration.md#use-physical-core-esu-license).

 ### License activation